Visalia mother arrested for child abuse after 1-year-old found severely injured, police say

 FRESNO, Calif.
-(KFSN) -- A Visalia woman was arrested after police found her one-year-old child suffering from severe injuries at a motel last Friday.
+(KFSN) -- An 18-year-old Visalia woman was arrested after police found her one-year-old child suffering from severe injuries at a motel last Friday.

 Visalia police say they responded to a Motel 6 to reports of an unresponsive child around 11 p.m. on June 5.